async-graphql/async-graphql/docs/en/src/define_simple_object.md

 Sometimes most of the fields of a GraphQL object simply return the value of the structure member, but a few fields are calculated.
 In this case, the [Object](define_complex_object.html) macro cannot be used unless you hand-write all the resolvers.

-The `ComplexObject` macro works in conjuction with the `SimpleObject` macro.
+The `ComplexObject` macro works in conjunction with the `SimpleObject` macro.
 The `SimpleObject` derive macro defines the non-calculated fields, where as the `ComplexObject` macro let's you write user-defined resolvers for the calculated fields.

 Resolvers added to `ComplexObject` adhere to the same rules as resolvers of [Object](define_complex_object.html).